RascalTwo/RedditParticipationFlairBot/README.md

 This access token is automatically refreshed, so the bot can run for a very long time.

 Every minute it outputs a message stating it's uptime.
-It also checks if it's time to check for new valid movies.
-If it it, then it scrapes the backend of the rotten tomatoes API - `https://d2a5cgar23scu2.cloudfront.net/api/private/v1.0/m/list/find?page=1&limit=10&type=in-theaters&sortBy=popularity`.
+It also checks if it's time to recalculate the flairs of the newest authors.

-I won't bore you by explaining every attribute of the GET request, it's human readable.

 *****

-The top ten movies fetched are cycled through, and each is checked to see if it's in the `data.json` file.
-The entire premiere date is then fetched from the movie page, and it is calculated if two weekends have passed since it's premiere.

-If so, then the movie is added to the list of movies to post.

-*****

-For every movie that is approved to be posted, they're first posted.
-Then the flair is calculated based on the the tomato score, and the flair is assigned to the post.
+If it it, then it counts all the newest authors of `new` and `comments`.
+Each author has all their posts and comments counted.

+The new flairs for the authors are calculated based on the number of posts and comments, and then the flairs are changed.

 *****